ivanchromjak/jekyll-theme-eon/_blocks/home-why-7.md

 title: Actively developed
 ---

-New ready to use demos are being added continuously and new feature developed.
+New ready to use demos are being added continuously and new features developed.